App-vNext/Polly/README.md

 ### Role of the readme and the wiki

 This ReadMe aims to give a quick overview of all Polly features - including enough to get you started with any policy.
-For deeper detail on any policy, and many other aspects of Polly, be sure also to check out the [wiki documentation](https://github.com/App-vNext/Polly/wiki).
+For details on any policy, and many other aspects of Polly, be sure also to check out the [wiki documentation](https://github.com/App-vNext/Polly/wiki).

 # Usage &ndash; fault-handling, reactive policies